The Ultimate Guide To Joining A Startup

 “For someone who's early in their career—and maybe even later—that the single most important thing about a company is the alumni network you're going to build.
 Who are you going to work with, and what are those people going to go on to do?”

-When you join a startup, you establish a network of people that you can continue to work with throughout your career.
-People who joined the right teams, like the early team at PayPal, continued to work together in subsequent projects and they all got rich as a result.
+When you join a startup, you establish a network of people.
+You can keep working with them throughout your career.
+People who joined the right teams, like the early team at PayPal, continued to work together on subsequent projects.
+And they all got rich as a result.

-After PayPal, that team went on to start and fund over 20 multi-billion dollar companies together, as shown in the below infographic.
+After PayPal, that team went on to start and fund over 20 multi-billion dollar companies together:

-Of course, it’s also important that you feel that you fit in with the company.
+It’s also important that you feel that you fit in with the company.
 Peter Thiel, one of the heads of the PayPal mafia, has described the company culture at PayPal as one of extreme hard work and dedication.
-The team was comprised of people who were outsiders in Silicon Valley and determined to prove themselves.
-They were mostly entrepreneurs at heart, even if they didn’t have the title of cofounder.
-It was their alignment in values and cult-like dedication which led to the company succeeding against the odds.
+The PayPal Mafia was a band of Silicon Valley outsiders who were determined to prove themselves.
+Most were entrepreneurs at heart, even if they didn’t have the title of cofounder.
+Their alignment in values, plus cult-like dedication, built the company.

 People aside, there’s one more important thing to consider in joining a startup.